Daisen Falls 大山滝

 How to Get There

-Daisen Falls is short hike from Ikkoganaru Campground.
+Daisen Falls is an hour hike from Ikkoganaru Campground.

-Ikkoganaru Campground can be reached in around 25 minutes from Urayasu Station on the JR Sanin Main Line.
+Ikkoganaru Campground can be reached in around 20 minutes by car from Urayasu Station on the JR Sanin Main Line.

 Extraordinarily beautiful and rich forest

 What makes Daisen Falls particularly special is the forest around it and the wildlife living in it.
 The hiking trails are lined with huge beech and oak trees, and the area is a haven for wildlife.
 It is not uncommon to see giant frogs and rare snakes, and to hear the calls of birds, such as the ruddy kingfisher and the Japanese paradise flycatcher, as you navigate the forest.

 The shortest and most commonly used hiking course starts and ends at the Ikkoganaru Campground.
 It crosses a small, yet spectacular, suspension bridge across the gorge before continuing through the forest.
 The final path down to the falls will appear on the left and is signposted.